Psychedelic Photography Off the Coast of West Africa

-October 2016.
-Lanzarote, Canary islands.
-Two Pentax cameras, a sack full of fresh film and solid sunshine for days.
-Bored to death of the eternally overcast 1984-type of alternate reality where I have spent the previous months, I decide not to take a single realistic picture.
+October on Lanzarote, Canary islands.
+Two Pentax cameras, a sack full of fresh film, and solid sunshine for days.
+Bored to death of the eternally overcast 1984-type of alternate reality in the UK, where I have spent the previous months, I decide not to make a single realistic picture.

 I live for in-camera effects and I'm determined to double expose everything.
 I love double exposure—it's as if two pieces of reality combine to form a final image that's equal parts real, unreal, and surreal.
 And that's exactly how I feel about Lanzarote, an island off the coast of West Africa largely formed by volcanic eruptions—the most recent in 1824, making it one of the youngest places on Earth.